tryolabs/aws-workshop/workshop/beanstalk/02-new-app-environment.md

 9. We could terminate the process now and we will have a working environment with an ELB and ASG properly set up.
 But we need to configure other details to like use our VPC and the RDS instance.
 So instead we are going to click **Configure more options**.
 10. Choose **Custom configuration** under **Configuration presets**.
 Look how the options change for every preset.

 This is an important step, here we can control almost all the aspects regarding how our instances are going to be provisioned and how to configure their environment and behavior (ELB and ASG).
 Do you remember how much details we need to take into account to setup these parameters by hand?
-This is one of the stronger points in use Beanstalk.
+This is one of the stronger points in using Beanstalk.

 Take a moment to investigate this screen, don't make any change but look around.
 This dashboard is going to be available to make changes to the environment when we finish.

 1. Now go to the **Security** card and click **Modify**
 2. Click on **Choose a key pair** on the **Virtual machine permissions** and select the key pairs you created during the workshop.
 3. Click **Save**.
-If you pay attention you will notice that we are leaving the **IAM instance role** in the default value instead of using the **_ApiRol_** we create before to provisioning our instances.
-That's because we need an extra set of permissions already put together in a default role created by Beanstalk for this purpose.
+If you pay attention you will notice that we are leaving the **IAM instance role** in the default value instead of using the **_ApiRol_** we created before for provisioning our instances.
+That's because we need an extra set of permissions that Beanstalk already puts together in a default role.

 Now we are going to setup our environment to use the VPC we have in place.